d-Representation-finite self-injective algebras: Our results

 Our main result, Theorem~\ref{basic construction}, is largely a consequence of a more general result, Theorem~\ref{stronger theorem} below.
 It is based on the classical theory of Galois coverings of $k$-linear categories, initiated by Gabriel \cite{gabriel2,gabriel-roiter}.

-Let $\C$ be a locally bounded $k$-linear Krull-Schmidt category and $G$ an admissible group of automorphisms of $\C$ (see Definition \ref{define admissible}).
-Then the orbit category $\C/G$ (see Section \ref{section: notation}) is again a locally bounded $k$-linear Krull-Schmidt category.
+Let $\C$ be a skeletally small locally bounded $k$-linear Krull-Schmidt category and $G$ an admissible group of automorphisms of $\C$ (see Definition \ref{define admissible}).
+Then the orbit category $\C/G$ (see Section \ref{section: notation}) is again a skeletally small locally bounded $k$-linear Krull-Schmidt category.
 The natural functor

 induces an exact functor

 called the \emph{pull-up}, given by $F^*(M)=M\circ F$.
 This functor has a left adjoint

 called the \emph{push-down} \cite{gabriel-roiter}, which is also exact.
 If $\Hom_{\C}(-,y)\xrightarrow{(-,f)}\Hom_{\C}(-,x)\to M\to0$ is a projective presentation of $M\in\mod\C$, then $F_*(M)$ is given as the cokernel of the induced map $\Hom_{\C/G}(-,y)\xrightarrow{(-,F(f))}\Hom_{\C/G}(-,x)$.
 In particular, $F_*$ induces a functor $F_*:\mod\C\to\mod(\C/G)$ between the categories of finitely presented modules of $\C$ and $\C/G$, respectively.
 For a more detailed presentation, see \cite[Section~6]{bl14}.